chubetho/Bachelor_Thesis/chapters/conclusion.typ

     flip[Deployment Stage],
     [
       Deployment with micro frontends is more complex, as it necessitates the creation of key configuration files depending on the number of applications involved.
-However, the more effort invested during this stage, the less work will be required in the CI/CD process.
+However, the more effort invested during this stage, the less work will be required in the @ci/@cd process.
     ],
     [
        The configuration files can be written once and require minimal modifications thereafter, as there will consistently be two applications running in parallel: the frontend and the server application.
     ],

-    flip[CI Stage],
+    flip[@ci Stage],
     [
-      The number of configuration files for CI increases with the number of micro frontends.
+      The number of configuration files for @ci increases with the number of micro frontends.

       However, only the pipeline responsible for a specific micro frontend will be triggered when changes are made to that micro frontend.
     ],
     [
-      The CI steps are mostly identical in both approaches.
-But in @spa approach, having a single configuration file for CI results in a shorter pipeline runtime.
+      The @ci steps are mostly identical in both approaches.
+But in @spa approach, having a single configuration file for @ci results in a shorter pipeline runtime.

       However, as any modification in any part of the application will trigger the pipeline for the entire application.
     ],

-    flip[CD Stage],
+    flip[@cd Stage],
     table.cell(colspan: 2)[
-     The CD pipeline is identical for both approaches, with each configured to run after code changes are merged into the main branch, triggering redeployment on the virtual private server.
+     The @cd pipeline is identical for both approaches, with each configured to run after code changes are merged into the main branch, triggering redeployment on the virtual private server.
     ],
   )
 }

+Overall, the @spa approach is simpler, with fewer directories, configurations, and a single build process.
+In contrast, micro frontends add complexity in setup, build, and deployment, requiring more configuration.

 == Impact on Flexibility, Maintainability, Scalability, and Performance